 [3213b, Architecture and Capitalism 3 credits.
 This seminar examines the relationship between capitalism and architecture from both a theoretical perspective - Marxism's/ neo-Marxism's critique of culture, art, and architecture - and from an architectural perspective - architecture's participation in, resistance to, and speculation about capitalism.
 The course examines different periods of architectural history from the perspective of theorists and what they had to say about cultural/architectural production and from the perspective of architects and what they had to say about their role in capitalism.
 The theorists examined include Marx, Ruskin, Simmel, thinkers of the Frankfurt School, Tafuri, Jameson, Slavoj Zizek, Naomi Klein, while the architects include Morris, Muthesius, Gropius, Hilberseimer, Peter Eisenman, Rem Koolhaas.
 Each week an initial 45-minute lecture by the professor is followed by in-class presentations and discussion by the students.
 A fifteen-page paper is required at the end of the term.
 Limited enrollment.
-Not offered in 2012-2013.
+Not offered in 2015-2016.
 Peggy Deamer]

 3214b, The Construction of Exactitude: Classicism and Modernism 3 credits.
+This seminar examines the theme of exactitude as a design and constructional theoretical method in the creative processes of seminal architects over the past one hundred years.

-This seminar critically considers modern classicism not only as a compositional design method and as an evocation of precedents, but also as a language of clarity, reduction, and economy resistant to an unquestioned avant-gardist predilection for the "new."
-Beginning with the fixed principles that were the legacy of nineteenth-century French and German Neoclassicism (unity, symmetry, proportion), the seminar continues up through the Rationalism and Formalism that followed the Second World War.
-Issues explored include the concepts of the ruin and monumentality; the Modern Movement's analogies to the classical; and the representation of interwar national and political ideologies.
-Works studied include those by architects, literary/artistic figures, and theorists such as Richardson, Garnier, Perret, Le Corbusier, Rossi, Asplund, Lutyens, Terragni, Speer, Mies, SOM, Kahn, Valéry, Gide, de Chirico, Calvino, Rowe, Krier, Eisenman, Stern, Porphyrios, and Colquhoun.
+Conceived to readdress the concept of the classical in architectural thought and practice (understood not as style but as a rational process of distillation, clarity, economy, and syntax), the seminar emphasizes how fundamentals derived from this mode (unity, composition, proportion) have shaped the work of leading modern architects.
+Concepts addressed are the universal, the tectonic, permanence, cultural continuity, and the vocaaddressed are the universal, the tectonic, permanence, cultural continuity, and the vocation of the architect.
+Representative practices are contrasted with other methodological modes that stem from the organic, the decorative, the parametric, and the local.
+Works studied include those by architects, historians, literary/artistic figures, and theorists such as Perret, Garnier, Le Corbusier, Valéry, Nietzsche, Said, Calvino, Mies, Scully, Niemeyer, Kahn, Vidler, Frampton, and Eisenman.
 Limited enrollment.
+Karla Britton

-Karla Britton 3216b, Case Studies in Modern Architectural Criticism 3 credits.
+3216a, Case Studies in Architectural Criticism 3 credits.
 This seminar concentrates on issues that influence the way modern buildings and their architects are perceived by critics, scholars, and the public.
 The careers of such architects as Frank Lloyd Wright, Eero Saarinen, Louis Kahn, Philip Johnson, Robert Venturi, and Frank Gehry provide a framework for the examination of how patronage, fashion, social change, theory, finance, and politics affect the place of prominent designers and their work in the historical record.
-Readings include such critics as Catherine Bauer, Alan Colquhoun, Henry-Russell Hitch-cock, Ada Louise Huxtable, William Jordy, Rem Koolhaas, Lewis Mumford, Colin Rowe, Vincent Scully, and Manfredo Tafuri.
+Readings include such critics as Lewis Mumford, Ada Louise Huxtable, Blair Kamin, Christopher Hawthorne, and Michael Kimmelman.
 Responding to lectures by the instructor and visitors, students develop criteria for judging architectural quality (program, site, "message," details, etc.), and then apply those criteria in three brief analytical papers that build toward a 2,500-word research paper investigating the elements that contributed to the "success," "failure," or "reevaluation" of an individual building, an architect's career, or a body of architectural work.
 All written assignments are reviewed in individual conferences with the instructor.
 Limited enrollment.
 Carter Wiseman